-Tamara focuses on creating portraits of empowered women who live life in brilliant colour and bold substance.
-When asked how she selected her subjects Tamara shared that “diversifying the representation of what a beautiful woman looks like is something that is very important to me personally and hence my choice of subjects intentionally aims to play its part in subtly disrupting and challenge the status quo.”
+Tamara paints portraits of empowered women who live life in brilliant colour and bold substance.
+She says “diversifying the representation of what beauty looks like is something that is very important to me, hence my choice of subjects aims to subtly disrupt and challenge the status quo.”

 I’m honoured that Tamara has chosen to include me as a sitter, and that she invited me to speak during her opening at Left Bank Gallery in 2018.
 Each of the sitters nominated a non-profit for the sale of their portrait, and 20% of the proceeds from my portrait will be donated to The Global Women’s Project, a non-profit we’ve both supported through their ‘Trailblazing Women of Herstory’ exhibit.